MicrosoftDocs/biztalk-docs/biztalk/core/configuring-fallback-envelope-properties-x12-transaction-set-settings.md

 ---
 description: "Learn more about: Configuring Fallback Envelope Properties (X12-Transaction Set Settings)"
-title: "Configuring Fallback Envelope Properties (X12-Transaction Set Settings) | Microsoft Docs" ms.custom: ""
+title: "Configuring Fallback Envelope Properties (X12-Transaction Set Settings)" ms.custom: "" ms.date: "06/08/2017"
-ms.date: "06/08/2017"
 ms.prod: "biztalk-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 2a951f70-07d5-4a58-b1ea-e7117a45c545
-caps.latest.revision: 3
-author: "MandiOhlinger"
-ms.author: "mandia"
-manager: "anneta"
 ---
 # Configuring Fallback Envelope Properties (X12-Transaction Set Settings)
 In the **Envelopes** page of the **Transaction Set Settings** section, you define how BizTalk Server generates the GS segments for an X12-encoded interchange that it sends to the party.
 A GS segment identifies and specifies a functional group for an X12-encoded interchange.